-- 243. ART IN CONTEMPORARY LIVING.
-Three hours credit. - The student elects three out of the following six areas offered for study; foods and table; ready-to-wear costume; interiors, fabrics, and furnishings; pictures and accessories in the home; woods and upholstery; principles of design and color in daily living. - §264.
+243. ART IN CONTEMPORARY LIVING.
+Three hours credit.

+The student elects three out of the following six areas offered for study; foods and table; ready-to-wear costume; interiors, fabrics, and furnishings; pictures and accessories in the home; woods and upholstery; principles of design and color in daily living.

+§264.
 INDUSTRIAL ARTS DESIGN.
-(Credit may be obtained in Industrial Arts or Fine Arts) Three hours credit. - Principles of design applied to the various areas of industrial arts. - §279a.
-ORGANIZATION AND ADMINISTRATION OF THE ARTS PROGRAM.
-(Credit may be obtained in The Arts or Education.)
-Four hours credit. - A course primarily for school administrators, which presents the philosophy, problems of organization, methods and the like of a general arts program. - 300.
-INTRODUCTION TO GRADUATE STUDY.
+(Credit may be obtained in Industrial Arts or Fine Arts.)
+Three hours credit.

+Principles of design applied to the various areas of industrial arts.

+- 300. INTRODUCTION TO GRADUATE STUDY.
 Four hours credit.
 A study of the literature and techniques of research in the area of the graduate major.
 This course is required of all first-quarter graduate students.
 Taught jointly with majors from Industrial Arts and Home Economics. - 305.
 ADVANCE COLOR THEORY.
 Four hours credit.

 Prerequisite, F.A.
 105 or equivalent.
-An intensive study of creative color composition.
+An intensive study of creative color composition. - 308.
+SCULPTURE.
+Two, three, or five hours credit.